The sustainable fashion industry starts to make a name for itself in China

 Since 2011, The EcoChic Design Award choose outstanding eco-friendly fashion designer that wants to make the industry a more sustainable place.
 Founded in Hong Kong, the competition reward environmentally friendly techniques in designer’s creations.
 One year later, mainland Chinese could be part of the competition and since then, it expanded to Taiwan, Singapore, Malaysia, UK, France, Germany, Denmark, and Sweden.

+To be able to make it work, the industry has to deliver sustainable clothes and the consumers need to be educated and informed why buying that product is better for them and for others.
 The sustainable fashion industry has never been capable to target the mass market.
 In Asia, the challenge will be even bigger!
-Nevertheless, if the global fashion brands are able to offer the option to the new consumers, it should improve their knowledge and their behaviour concerning preserving the environment.
+Nevertheless, if the global fashion brands are able to offer the option to the new consumers, it should improve their knowledge and their behavior concerning preserving the environment.

 Knowing the price differences with conventional lines, it will be difficult to compete.
 In the future though, sustainable fashion should become the norm and not a niche like today.
-People need to get informed about the damage that fashion industry causes and to understand that their buying habits influence the way the sector operate to be able to make better decision in the future.
-The quality of the product, the place where it has been made, when and how long will you wear it… Those question should always get in your head before buying an item.
+People need to get informed about the damage that the fashion industry causes and to understand that their buying habits influence the way the sector operates to be able to make better decisions in the future.
+The quality of the product, the place where it has been made, when and how long will you wear it… Those questions should always get in your head before buying an item.

 Few Chinese designer that needs to be followed